Facts and Statistics

 Rivier University is a Catholic, coeducational not-for-profit university offering Undergraduate, Professional Studies, Graduate, and Doctoral degrees.

-- Founded in 1933 by the Sisters of the Presentation of Mary and Sister Madeleine of Jesus; named for Blessed Anne Marie Rivier
+- Founded in 1933 by the Sisters of the Presentation of Mary and Sister Madeleine of Jesus; named for Saint Marie Rivier.

-- More than 60 programs leading to associate, bachelor’s, master’s, and doctoral degrees
+- More than 70 programs leading to associate, bachelor’s, master’s, and doctoral degrees are offered.

-- Accredited by the New England Commission on Higher Education, Inc. (NECHE)
+- Accredited by the New England Commission of Higher Education, Inc. (NECHE)

 - Education programs are approved by the N.H.
 Department of Education, Division of Higher Education, Higher Education Commission.

-- Undergraduate business programs in business administration, business management, finance, and marketing, as well as the University’s Master of Business Administration programs, are accredited by the Accreditation Council for Business Schools and Programs (ACBSP, 11520 West 119th Street, Overland Park, KS 66213, (913) 339-9356, www.acbsp.org.
+- Undergraduate business programs in business administration, business management, cybersecurity management, finance, marketing, and sports management, as well as the University’s Master of Business Administration programs, are accredited by the Accreditation Council for Business Schools and Programs (ACBSP, 11520 West 119th Street, Overland Park, KS 66213, (913) 339-9356, www.acbsp.org.

-- Doctor of Psychology in Counseling and School Psychology (Psy.D.) received accreditation on contingency by the American Psychological Association (APA).
+- Doctor of Psychology in Counseling and School Psychology (Psy.D.) received full accreditation from the American Psychological Association (APA).
 Rivier is one of only two institutions in New Hampshire to receive APA accreditation for the Psy.D. program.

 - For a complete list of Rivier University’s Accreditation and Memberships, visit the University’s Academic Catalog.

-- F-1 international students from Bangladesh, China, Ecuador, India, Iran, Nepal, Nigeria, Rwanda, South Korea, Turkey, and Uzbekistan
+- F-1 international students from Bangladesh, Brazil, Canada, China, Germany, Ghana, Haiti, India, Ireland, Kenya, Mexico, Nepal, Nigeria, Portugal, Russia, Spain, Uganda, Vietnam, Yugoslavia and Zimbabwe.

-- More than $32 million in financial aid (includes loans) processed annually; more than $14 million in institutional funds
+- More than $32 million in financial aid (including loans) processed annually; more than $14 million in institutional funds

 - The Alumni Council represents the Alumni Association and fosters alumni engagement

-- Through Conference Services, the University provides a venue for meetings and conference for local business and community organizations.
+- Through our External Events office, the University provides a venue for meetings and conferences for local business and community organizations.

 - The faculty and staff serve as a resource with expertise ranging from parenting to nursing to cybersecurity to international affairs